manojjawalkar/k8s/Kubernetes CKAD/kubectl commands.md

 status: {}
 ```

-# Create a resource from the manifest file
+## Create a resource from the manifest file

 ```
 1. kubectl create -f redis-definition.yaml
 ```

-# Edit pod definition and re-run
+## Edit pod definition and re-run
 ```
 1. kubectl edit pod redis
 2. kubectl apply -f redis-definition.yaml

+# Sometimes when you edit a pod you will not be able
+# to save the configuration. k8s will create a tmp file
+# with your changes.
+From there you have two options to
+# update the pod.
+First is to delete the pod and run the
+# create command `k create -f /tmp/kubectl-edit-ccvrq.yaml`
+# Second is to use the replace command with --force flag

+3. k delete pod myapp
+4. k create -f /tmp/kubectl-edit-ccvrq.yaml
+OR
+5. k replace --force -f /tmp/kubectl-edit-ccvrq.yaml
 ```

 **A Note on Editing Existing Pods**